North Korea Test-Fires Most Powerful Missile Since 2017

 The last time Pyongyang tested an intermediate-range missile was the Hwasong-12 in 2017, which analysts said at the time was powerful enough to put the US territory of Guam in range.

-The United States condemned the launch, with a State Department spokesperson telling Yonhap news agency it was a "clear violation" of multiple UN resolutions.
+The United States condemned the launch, with a State Department spokesperson saying it was a "clear violation" of multiple UN Security Council resolutions.

+Linda Thomas-Greenfield, the US ambassador to the United Nations, told ABC's "This Week" programme the launch was "provocative", adding the US was "absolutely open to a diplomatic engagement without preconditions".

+"Our goal is to end the threatening actions that the DPRK is taking against their neighbours," she said.

 - 'Time is ripe' -